Phonetics: Describing sounds

-Human languages use many different sounds and in order to compare them linguists must be able to describe sounds in a way that is language independent.
+Human languages use many different sounds and to compare them linguists must be able to describe sounds in a way that is language independent.
 Speech sounds can be described in a number of ways.
 Most commonly speech sounds are referred to by the mouth movements needed to produce them.
 Consonants and vowels are two gross categories that phoneticians define by the movements in a speech sound.
 More fine-grained descriptors are parameters such as place of articulation.
 Place of articulation, manner of articulation, and voicing are used to describe consonants and are the main divisions of the International Phonetic Alphabet consonant chart.
 Vowels are described by their height, backness, and rounding.
 Sign language are described using a similar but distinct set of parameters to describe signs: location, movement, hand shape, palm orientation, and non-manual features.
 In addition to articulatory descriptions, sounds used in oral languages can be described using their acoustics.
 Because the acoustics are a consequence of the articulation, both methods of description are sufficient to distinguish sounds with the choice between systems dependent on the phonetic feature being investigated.

 Consonants are speech sounds that are articulated with a complete or partial closure of the vocal tract.
 They are generally produced by the modification of an airstream exhaled from the lungs.
 The respiratory organs used to create and modify airflow are divided into three regions: the vocal tract (supralaryngeal), the larynx, and the subglottal system.
 The airstream can be either egressive (out of the vocal tract) or ingressive (into the vocal tract).
 In pulmonic sounds, the airstream is produced by the lungs in the subglottal system and passes through the larynx and vocal tract.
 Glottalic sounds use an airstream created by movements of the larynx without airflow from the lungs.
 Click consonants are articulated through the rarefaction of air using the tongue, followed by releasing the forward closure of the tongue.

 Vowels are syllabic speech sounds that are pronounced without any obstruction in the vocal tract.
 Unlike consonants, which usually have definite places of articulation, vowels are defined in relation to a set of reference vowels called cardinal vowels.
 Three properties are needed to define vowels: tongue height, tongue backness, and lip roundedness.
 Vowels that are articulated with a stable quality are called monophthongs; a combination of two separate vowels in the same syllable is a diphthong.
 In the IPA, the vowels are represented on a trapezoid shape representing the human mouth: the vertical axis representing the mouth from floor to roof and the horizontal axis represents the front-back dimension.